benfrankel/acm-icpc-notebook/README.md

 4. [pandoc](https://pandoc.org/)
 5. [make](https://www.gnu.org/software/make/)

+### Dependencies
+Run `npm install` in the top-level directory to install Node.js dependencies.

 ### Build
-Run `make` in the top-level directory.
+Run `make` in the top-level directory to build the PDF.

 ### View
 Open `build/notebook.pdf` with your document viewer.